Cubs vs. Red Sox MLB Betting Odds, Trends & Prediction

 Fenway Park, Boston, MA

-As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Cardinals’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cubs vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 10 of Chi Cubs’ last 11 games played on a Friday when on the road
+The total has gone UNDER in 10 of Chi Cubs’ last 14 games

-Red Sox are 6-20 SU in their last 26 games at home

 Cubs vs. Red Sox MLB BETTING PREDICTION

 Take Chicago.
-The Cubs are 9-3 in their last 12 games overall, are 4-1 in their last five road games and are 10-4 in their last 14 games against an opponent from the American League.
-The Red Sox, meanwhile, are 6-20 in their last 26 home games and are 2-5 in their last seven games played on a Friday when playing at home.
+The Cubs are 17-7 in their last 24 games overall, are 5-1 in their last six road games and are 11-4 in their last 15 games against an opponent from the American League.
+On the other side, the Red Sox are 3-12 in their last 15 games at home and are 2-6 in their last eight games played on a Saturday.